rvesse/airline/docs/guide/practise/workshop.md

 A couple of additional styles are built-in but not enabled by default:

 - {% include javadoc-ref.md class="MaybePairValueOptionParser" package="parser.options" %} - Arity 2 options where the user may specify the values as whitespace/`=` separated e.g. `--name foo bar` and `--name foo=bar` are both acceptable and set the option `--name` to the values `foo` and `bar`
-- {% include javadoc-ref.md class="ListValueOptionParser" package="parser.options" %} - Options that may be specified multiple times can be specified in a compact comma separated list form e.g. `--name foo,bar` sets the option `--name` to the values `foo` and `bar`
+- {% include javadoc-ref.md class="ListValueOptionParser" package="parser.options" %} - Options that may be specified multiple times can be specified in a compact comma separated list form e.g. `--name foo,bar` sets the option `--name` to the values `foo` and `bar`.

 **NB** - Power Users can also create [Custom Option Parsers](../parser/options.html) if desired.